NOVARNISH

 Data

-AI tool adoption rates 2026 — marketer survey data on AI usage, spending, and ROI measurement
+AI tool adoption rates 2026 — marketer survey data on AI usage, spending, agent adoption, and ROI measurement

-Not which tools they've heard of.
-Not which tools they've bookmarked.
-Which tools are part of their daily workflow.
+Not which tools they have heard of.
+Not which tools they have bookmarked.
+Which tools are woven into their actual work.

 • The exact adoption rates for every major AI marketing tool category

-• How much marketers are REALLY spending on AI tools
+• How much marketers are spending on AI tools — and how much of that spending is wasted

-• Which tools deliver ROI — and which ones don't
+• Which tools deliver ROI and which ones fall short

 Let's look at the data.